CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter5.md

 <img src="resources/pictures/ddia_c5_replication_consistent_prefix_reads.png" alt="c5_replication_consistent_prefix_reads" width="600"/>  <br/>

 Consistent Prefix Reads(一致前缀读) guarantee says that if a sequence of writes happens in a certain order, then anyone reading those writes will see them appear in the same order.
-In Kafka, if you want to gurantee the sequence of two message, you need to make sure they are in the same partition.
+In Kafka, if you want to guarantee the sequence of two message, you need to make sure they are in the same partition.

 ## Multi-leader replication